ember-learn/guides-source/guides/release/tutorial/02-building-pages.md

 </div>
 ```

-Ember comes with strong _conventions_ and sensible defaults — if we were starting from scratch, we wouldn't mind the default `/contact` URL.
+Ember comes with strong _conventions_ and sensible defaults—if we were starting from scratch, we wouldn't mind the default `/contact` URL.
 However, if the defaults don't work for us, it is no problem at all to customize Ember for our needs!

 Once you have added the route and the template above, we should have the new page available to us at `http://localhost:4200/getting-in-touch`.

-Commit: Temporarily disable image optimization
-The image optimization setting is known to be pretty slow.
-This
-is not usually a problem because the step is not performed when
-the images didn't change.
-Most of the time, at most one or two
-images will change per build so that's not a big issue.

-With the flood of new images added in part 2 (#75), this step is
-now pushing us over the 50 min time limit on Travis.
-This commit
-disable the step for now so it can be run manually outside of CI.

-This commit should be reverted once the build is green again.

----